The Difference Between Love And “In Love” In A Romantic Relationship

 Loving someone by wanting what is best for them

 That doesn’t mean that keeping the spark alive is impossible.
-It just means that it requires awareness, understanding, and intentionality.
-After "surviving" the early stage of falling in love, we enter a stage of romantic love that is less dramatic, but also somewhat less volatile.
+It just means that it might require awareness, understanding, and intentionality.
+After "surviving" the early stage of falling in love, we may enter a stage of romantic love that is less dramatic, but also somewhat less volatile.
 The hormones that surged in the earlier phase are also closer to normal.
-The result of these shifts in brain chemistry is a feeling of serenity.
-You are more likely to be in a good mood most of the time, and you are once again able to inhibit the more "negative" behaviors associated with falling in love like checking your phone constantly for messages or being hypervigilant about your loved ones' whereabouts at all hours of the day and night.
-Those activities that cannot be sustained forever.
+The result of these shifts in brain chemistry could be a feeling of serenity.
+You might be more likely to be in a good mood most of the time, and you are once again able to inhibit the more "negative" behaviors associated with falling in love, like checking your phone constantly for messages or being hypervigilant about your loved ones' whereabouts at all hours of the day and night.
+Those activities cannot be sustained forever.

-As you move into a long-term love relationship, the kind that lasts for years or even for a lifetime, there are also brain chemicals involved, which help keep you emotionally attached and interested in each other.
+As you move into a long-term love relationship, the kind of unconditional love that lasts for years or even for a lifetime, there are also brain chemicals involved, which may help keep you emotionally attached and interested in each other.
 Studies have long indicated that being in a committed relationship has a long list of health and psychological benefits for both parties.

-More lasting love is also perhaps as much an intention, choice, and commitment, as it is a feeling.
+More lasting love is also perhaps as much of intention, choice, and commitment as it is a feeling.
 Some say that love is an action.
-There is some truth to all those points.
+There may be some truth to all those points.
 While we rarely choose with whom we fall in love, we can make choices to keep love alive in our relationships.
 We can also choose to dwell more on those characteristics of the other we admire, find attractive, and respect.
 We can intentionally treat the other in ways that give evidence of our love, care, respect, and admiration.

-Let's revisit the elderly couple on the beach.
+Imagine an elderly couple celebrating their 50th wedding anniversary.
 Early in their relationship, they were in love.
 After the initial exhilaration of the relationship wore off, they probably discovered the underlying qualities in each other that truly made them love one another.
 They worked on their relationship, and they began to care deeply about what made the other person happy.
 They most likely understand that being in love, while wonderful, is not meant to last forever.
-This understanding allowed them to value the other stages of their love as being equally important for their life together.
+This understanding that fading infatuation isn’t a bad thingallowed them to value the other stages of their love as being equally important for their life together.

 The fact that they are still holding hands many years later likely means that during special moments, a spark reignites, and they do experience the resurgence of being in love once again.

-Contrary to popular belief, all types of couples can benefit from therapy, even those who are happy and in love.
+Contrary to popular belief, all types of couples can benefit from therapy, even those who are experiencing happiness in their relationship.
+Even the happiest couple in the world needs support at one point or another.
 Still, there is a stigma attached to couples counseling that can be detrimental to those involved.
 Many times, the perception is that if a couple is in therapy, then their relationship must be in trouble.
-This can be a barrier for couples who want to improve their relationship through counseling.
+This can be a barrier for couples who want to spend time in counseling to improve their relationship.
 In these cases, online therapy may be a good option.
 Plus, this type of counseling can be conveniently done from your home.

 Takeaway